-This is a thesis-based program that requires the defense of a thesis on a subject that allows the student to make some contribution to knowledge within the discipline, as well as related scholastic activities, including a number of courses.
-The MSc thesis can be either traditional or manuscript style format, which generally consists of a short abstract, a comprehensive literature review, at least two independent and robust research chapters connected with a common theme, and a concluding chapter that summarizes and ties the results of the thesis together.
-The successful completion of an MSc program is concluded with a defense of the thesis to the satisfaction of the research advisory committee and a cognate examiner.
-There are guidelines for Thesis Preparation provided by the CGPS (please visit the website resources https://students.usask.ca/graduate/thesispreparation.php#Beforebeginning).
+This is an intensive research program that requires the defense of a thesis on a subject that allows the student to make some contribution to knowledge within the discipline, as well as related scholastic activities, and includes a number of courses.
+The MSc thesis can be written in either a traditional or manuscript style.
+Generally, the thesis will consist of a short abstract, a comprehensive literature review, at least two independent and robust research chapters connected by a common theme, and a concluding chapter that summarizes and ties the results of the thesis together.
+The successful completion of an MSc program is concluded with a defense of the thesis to the satisfaction of the Advisory Committee and an External Examiner.
+There are guidelines for Thesis Preparation provided by the CGPS (please visit the website resources https://students.usask.ca/graduate/thesis-preparation.php#Beforebeginning ).

-In this MSc program, students learn the processes of science at an introductory level by doing research that has been designed together with their supervisors and GAC members.
-Skills and knowledge to be acquired include, experimental design, laboratory techniques, gathering and analysis of data, writing and publication, use of the library and other resources, broad knowledge of the subject area with a specific in-depth knowledge that is focus of the MSc research.
+In this MSc program, students learn to conduct scientific investigation at an introductory level by carrying out research that has been designed together with the members of the Advisory Committee.
+Skills and knowledge to be acquired include, research and experimental design, laboratory techniques, gathering and analysis of data, writing and publication, and the use of library and other resources.
+These activities will result in the broad knowledge of the subject area with specific, in-depth knowledge of the MSc research.
 The MSc student will not necessarily be an expert in the research area at the end of the program.
-These students may choose to spend additional time learning diagnostic skills, but the time required to acquire the research skills and expertise cannot be reduced to acquire the additional diagnostic experience.
-Instead, the duration of the total program must be increased.
-Combined diagnostic and research training during MSc program should be discussed with and approved by the supervisor and the GAC at the first committee meeting.
+These students, if veterinarians, may choose to spend additional time learning veterinary diagnostic skills, but the time required to acquire the research skills and expertise cannot be reduced or delayed to acquire the additional diagnostic experience.
+Combining diagnostic training with the thesis research during a MSc program should be discussed and approved by the supervisor and the Advisory Committee at the first committee meeting.